chadwjames/xamarin-swipe/README.md

 # xamarin-swipe
-Xamarin froms pan gesture recognizer demo.
+Xamarin Froms pan gesture recognizer demo.

             /* The perpouse of this app is to help me undersand Pan
              * Gestures in Xamarin forms.
 There seams to be some inconsistancies between iOS and Android.